mr-easy/streaming_indicators/README.md

 ```

 ## TODO
-- Not all indicators current support compute method.
+- Not all indicators currently support compute method.
 - Add documentation.
 - SuperTrend,HeikinAshi,ATR depends on key names, eg ('open','close').
 Should be independent, i.e. given in input.
 - Implement more indicators.